-If it is absolutely necessary to install a forwardfacing child restraint system on the frontpassenger seat, always move the frontpassenger seat as far back as possible.
-The entire base of the child restraint system must always rest on the seat cushion of the frontpassenger seat.
-The backrest of the child restraint system must lie as flat as possible against the backrest of the front-passenger seat.
-The child restraint system must not touch the roof or be subjected to a load by the head restraint.
+If it is absolutely necessary to secure a child in a forward-facing child restraint system on the front-passenger seat, you must always move the front-passenger seat as far back as possible.
+The base of the child restraint system must always rest on the seat cushion of the frontpassenger seat.
+As much as possible of the backrest of the child restraint system must be resting on the backrest of the front-passenger seat.
+The child restraint system may not touch the roof or be subjected to a load by the head restraint.
 Adjust the angle of the seat backrest and the head restraint position accordingly.
-Always make sure that the shoulder belt strap is correctly routed from the vehicle belt outlet to the shoulder belt guide on the child restraint system.
-The shoulder belt strap must be routed forwards and downwards from the vehicle belt outlet.
-If necessary, adjust the vehicle belt outlet and the front-passenger seat accordingly.
-Always observe the child restraint system manufacturer's installation and operating instructions.
+Always make sure the shoulder belt is correctly secured, running from the belt outlet to the belt guide of the child restraint system.
+The shoulder belt strap must be routed forward and down from the vehicle belt outlet.
+Adjust the belt outlet and front-passenger seat as required.
+Always comply with the manufacturer's installation and operating instructions for the child restraint system.